cvxgrp/aa/README.md

 * `dim` is the integer problem dimension.
 * `mem` is the integer amount of memory (or lookback) you want the algorithm to use, around 10 is a good number for this.
 * `type1` is a boolean, if `True` uses type-1 AA, otherwise uses type-2 AA.
-* `eta`: float, regularization param, type-I: 1e-8 works well, type-II: more stable can use 1e-10 often
+* `regularization`: float, regularization param, type-I: 1e-8 works well, type-II: more stable can use 1e-10 often
+* `relaxation`: float \in [0,2], mixing parameter (1.0 is vanilla AA)
+* `verbosity`: verbosity level, if greater than 0 prints out various info

 To use the accelerator:
 ```python